AI428/mist/README.md

 <script src=mist.min.js></script>
 ```

-## Define CSS class
+### Define CSS class

-Any of the selector, or the element style specify.
+Any of the selector, or the element style define.
 The following code is a class that red elements when you click.

 ```js
 mist('*').on('click').then(function() {